-- Oregon farmers and ranchers provide food and habitat to over 70 percent of the state's wildlife. - Soil erosion rates from rain and runoff declined 35 percent on cropped acreage between 1982 and 1997.

-- Oregon's farmers and ranchers have nearly 540,000 acres enrolled in the Conservation Reserve Program.
-Another 20,000 acres of agricultural lands are enrolled in the Conservation Reserve Enhancement Program that focuses on streamside restoration and fish habitat. - Oregon leads the nation in the number of water right transfers and water used for conservation and wildlife purposes.
+- Oregon farmers and ranchers provide food and habitat to over 70 percent of the state's wildlife. - Soil erosion rates from rain and runoff declined 35 percent on cropped acreage between 1982 and 1997. - Oregon's farmers and ranchers have nearly 530,000 acres enrolled in the Conservation Reserve Program.
+Another 40,000 acres of agricultural lands are enrolled in the Conservation Reserve Enhancement Program that focuses on streamside restoration and fish habitat. - An additional 167,000 acres are enrolled in projects cost-shared by the Environmental Quality Incentives Program (based on grower conservation activities), Ag Water Enhancement Program, Wildlife Habitat Incentives Program, and the Wetland Reserve Program. - Oregon leads the nation in the number of water right transfers and water used for conservation and wildlife purposes.